Code of Conduct for Reserve Bank Staff

 It may be inappropriate for a person who has been convicted or found guilty of certain criminal or civil offences or who has been declared bankrupt to occupy certain roles in the Bank.

-If you are convicted, or found guilty (whether or not a conviction was recorded), of a civil or criminal offence (excluding minor traffic and driving offences in respect of which a penalty notice is issued), or bankruptcy proceedings have been commenced against you, you must report these matters to your Head of Department or the relevant Governor.
+If you are convicted or found guilty (whether or not a conviction was recorded), of a civil or criminal offence (excluding minor traffic and driving offences in respect of which a penalty notice is issued), or bankruptcy proceedings have been commenced against you, you must report these matters to your Head of Department, relevant Governor or the Chief Operating Officer.

 4. Bank Property, Information and Resources